 If you take a look at the work of the Foundation, there is indeed a great weakness for children and young people ...

 Andreas Sofocleous: For what we do, personal experiences play once again a vital role.
 Let's take the example of aid provision to children in need during the holidays.
-When I was a child, I remember feeling the need for a gift every Easter and Christmas holidays, to wear new clothes as the custom was.
+When I was a child, I remember feeling the need for a gift every Easter and Christmas holidays, to wear new clothes, as the custom was.
 There were times when our parents could not buy us these things.
 It was this exact need I passed through the first days of KEPAKY.
 Similarly, the study aids.
 It is something that helps the other to feel confident to take life in his own hands.

 I read in the album a note from a young person you helped to study.
 "Becoming a doctor was my dream, my own flame.
 A flame that did not go away due to KEPAKY's offer. " How do you feel when you see young people you have supported, progressing in their lives?